Ma7moud3ly/nemo-editor/docs/NemoCodeEditor.md

 ### Properties

-All properties are `MutableState` for reactive updates:
+All properties are exposed as `MutableState` for reactive updates:

 | Property | Type | Description |
 |----------|------|-------------|